gavingro/seatrades/README.md

 - [ ] Implement basic visualization for seatrade preferences to allow for better seatrade config.
 - [ ] Implement seatrade selection for week.
 If problem is infeasible based on minimum seatrade numbers, remove least preferable seatrade and re-run.
 - [ ] Infer popularity of seatrade from preferences, and balance popuparity between protected categories (genders?
 Ages?)
-- [ ] Use indicator function to count number of seatrades with non-zero member counts, and penalize for amount of total seatrades (encourage sparsity).

 ### Implemented

 - [x] Basic Data structures to hold Cabin preferences and Seatrades configurations.
+- [x] Basic Linear Programming Optimizer to maximize camper preferences with ideal seatrade assignments.
 - [x] Penalize assigning campers from the same cabin to different seatrades (eg reward friends being placed together).
 - [x] Max cabin limits on a per-seatrade basis.
 Penalize OR constrain having too many campers of the same cabin assigned to the same seatrade.
 - [x] Assign each camper to a block-1 or block-2 fleet time.
 This should be done in an optimal manner, perhaps as a first pass with a separate optimizer.
 - [x] Introduce Genders to the cabins, and ensure each fleet is has roughly the same amount of girls and boys.
+- [x] Use indicator function to count number of seatrades with non-zero member counts, and penalize for amount of total seatrades (encourage sparsity).
+- [x] Add constraints on max-seatrades-per-block.

 ---